-We are very happy you are exploring how to become a foster parent with us in Adams County.
+We are very happy you are exploring how to become a foster parent with us in Adams County, Wisconsin.
 We always have a need for more loving foster parents with flexible schedules to care for kids of all ages and sibling groups.
 We need loving homes with flexible schedules to welcome toddlers, elementary ages, teens, and siblings.
 Our staff is local and will visit with you in your Adams County home each week while children are in your care.

 As a new CCR foster parent, you will be licensed as a level 2 (basic) foster home, just like you would with a county foster agency.
 Foster kids at level 2 have experienced neglect and/or abuse and will have trauma and behaviors because of it.
 With experience, you may choose to provide treatment foster care for kids with heightened trauma histories.
 Moving up to level 3 or level 4 foster care requires experience and additional qualifications.